seflekL/Secure-Todo-App-Automation/README.md

-Execution Steps (Run in new terminal sessions, after prerequisites are met):
+Execution Steps (Run in new terminal sessions):